-Q: Did you get any feel for the Polish army at that time?
+Q: Did you get any feel for the Polish Army at that time?

 METRINKO: I almost never saw it.
-I mean, I would only see army people on the important celebrations.
+I mean, I would only see army people at important celebrations.
 Oh, I take that back.
-They'd be there doing a sort of goose-step up and down in front of the monuments, and also late at night, because it was still a Communist state at the time, security at night in the city was superb.
+They'd be there doing a sort of goose-step up and down in front of the monuments, and also late at night, because it was still a communist state at the time, security at night in the city was superb.